Constraining Power of Wavelet vs. Power Spectrum Statistics for CMB Lensing and Weak Lensing with Learned Binning: Introduction

 In our approach, each summary statistic has access to all scales present in our maps.
 The statistics are then compressed via binning to the same size while maximizing the information content (the determinant of the Fisher matrix).
 By learning our binning and providing parameter constraints on distinct data sets, our method is robust to overfitting and yields a compressed statistic without sacrificing interpretability.

 The rest of the paper is organized as follows: in Section \ref{sec:data} we introduce the simulations used in our analysis and explain how to use them to construct convergence maps.
 In Section \ref{sec:sum}, we introduce the summary statistics used.
 In Section \ref{sec:analysis}, we present an overview of our learned binning approach, which is then applied to simulated data in Section \ref{sec:results}.
 Finally, we conclude in Section \ref{sec:conclusion}.
 All parameter constraints are presented in Appendix \ref{app:all_res}, and their convergence is tested in Appendix \ref{app:conv_move}.
+We test the convergence of our derivatives in Appendix \ref{app:conv_ders}.
 Additional details on the learned binning approach are given in Appendix \ref{app:bin}.
 We verify the Gaussianity of our summary statistics required for a reliable Fisher forecast in Appendix \ref{app:gauss}.